praveena2j/awesome-Weakly-Supervised-Facial-Behavior-Analysis/README.md

-# Awesome-SOTA-FER
+# Awesome-Weakly Supervised Facial Behavior Analysis

-A curated list of facial expression recognition in both 7-emotion classification and affect estimation.
-In addition, this repository includes basic studies on FER and recent datasets.
+A curated list of weakly supervised learning methods for facial behavior analysis in both classification and regression tasks.
+In addition, this repository includes basic datasets widely used in the framework of weakly supervised learning.

 👀 Update frequently!

-## 🛎 Notice
-⭐️: __Importance__ of FER method (from 1 to 3 points)

-🏆: __Mandatory (research) paper__ to understand FER technology.

 ## 📋 What's New

-- [Apr.
-2024] Make `Multi-modal, EEG-based Emotion Recognition` section.
-Update papers.
-- [Mar.
-2024] Update FG papers.
-- [Feb.
-2024] Update AAAI and ArXiv papers.
-- [Jan.
-2024] Update few ArXiv papers.
-- [Nov.
-2023] Update NeurIPS 2023 / ArXiv papers.
-- [Oct.
-2023] Update ACII 2023 paper / Fix details.
-- [Sep.
-2023] Update BMVC 2023 paper / Add `Dataset` section.
-- [Aug.
-2023] Update ICCV 2023 / ACM MM 2023 papers.
-- [Jul.
-2023] Update AAAI 2023 paper.
-- [Jun.
-2023] Update ICML 2023 / ICASSP 2023 papers.
-- [Apr.
-2023] Update CVPR 2023 papers.
-- [Mar.
-2023] Initial update for FER papers.
-- [Mar.
-2023] Create awesome-SOTA-FER repository.
+- [May.
+2024] Create awesome-Weakly Supervised Facial Behavior Analysis repository.

 ## 👥 Contributing
 Please feel free to refer this repository for your FER research/development and send me [pull requests](https://github.com/kdhht2334/awesome-SOTA-FER/pulls) or email [Daeha Kim](kdhht5022@gmail.com) to add links.